elugens/hello-javascript/docs/browser-related-questions/browser-document/styles-classes.md

 ---

-### Is there property or special object used to modify a class list in JavaScript?
+### Is there a property or special object used to modify a class list in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, the elem.classList is a special object with methods to add/remove/toggle a single class.
-So, we can operate both on the full class string using className or on individual classes using classList.
+So, we can operate both on the whole class string using className or on individual classes using classList.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />